What's it all about?

 What positions are available for experienced teachers?

 If you’ve got the right qualifications and a couple of years’ experience under your belt then we’ve a number of positions available across the globe.
-From freelance positions paid by the hour to fixed term contracts, from a few weeks to a few years, all you need to know can be found on the jobs site.
+From freelance positions paid by the hour to fixed term contracts, from a few weeks to a few years, our vacancies can be found in our jobs portal.

 We’d also recommend you sign up for our Vacancy Alert service.
 It allows you to select your own preferences, so you’ll only hear about the jobs you’re really interested in.